 * Higher prices dampen appeal

-* Spot gold on track for 3rd straight weekly gain
+* Spot gold on track for biggest weekly gains in three

 By Rajendra Jadhav and Karthika Suresh Namboothiri

-Benchmark spot gold prices were headed for their biggest weekly gains in three on renewed interest for the metal due to concerns over a slowdown in global growth, heightened volatility in stock markets and political instability in the United States.
+Benchmark global spot gold prices were headed for their biggest weekly gains in three on renewed interest for the metal due to concerns over a slowdown in global growth, heightened volatility in stock markets and political instability in the United States.

-Dealers in India were offering a discount of up to $6 an ounce over official domestic prices this week, up from a discount of $2 last week.
+Dealers in India were offering a discount of up to $2 an ounce over official domestic prices, unchanged from the prior week.
 The domestic price includes a 10 percent import tax.

-Khar Mass is a month in the Hindu calendar from Dec.
+Khar Mass is a month in the Hindu calendar running from Dec.
 16 to Jan.
-14 which is considered inauspicious and people avoid weddings, buying gold or property during the period.
+14, which is considered inauspicious and people avoid weddings and buying gold or property during the period.